Liana2021/LianasJune2021Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Māori scholar (Ngāti Kuia, Rangitāne o Wairau, Ngāti Koata) lecturer at the School of Education at Victoria University of Wellington.
+I am a Māori scholar (Ngāti Kuia, Rangitāne o Wairau, Ngāti Koata) at the School of Education at Victoria University of Wellington.
 I draw from sociological and philosophical perspectives in my work focussing on decolonial transformation in education.
 My research interests include land education and settler colonialism and structural racism in schools.

-I was a secondary school English and Social Studies teacher for 11 years before pursuing postdoctoral study .
-Before I was a postdoctoral research fellow for a Marsden project: *He Taonga te Wareware: Remembering and Forgetting New Zealand’s Colonial Past*.
+I was a secondary school English and Social Studies teacher for 11 years before pursuing postdoctoral study focussing on Māori education, institutional racism and silencing.
+Afterwards, I was a postdoctoral research fellow for a Marsden project: *He Taonga te Wareware: Remembering and Forgetting New Zealand’s Colonial Past*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.